Michalis Sifakis: International career

 In 2004, Sifakis was called for the Greece national under-21 football team.
 He played 15 games with the U21 selection.

 He was member of Greece national team during 2005 FIFA Confederations Cup.

 In 2009, Greece's national team coach, Otto Rehhagel, invited Sifakis to help the national team qualify for the South Africa 2010 FIFA World Cup.
 On 14 October, he contributed to his team's victory against Luxembourg.
 He was also part of the squad for the final tournament.

 Under coach Fernando Santos, Sifakis played most of his country's UEFA Euro 2012 qualifying matches.

 Following an injury to regular goalkeeper Kostas Chalkias in Greece' second game of Euro 2012, against the Czech Republic, Sifakis was substituted into the game to replace him and he remained the starting goalkeeper for the rest of the tournament, as Greece reached the Quarter finals of the competition.

 Personal life

-Sifakis is the son of former OFI goalkeeper Myron Sifakis, best known for his performance in the 1987 Greek Cup Final, which earned OFI their first and to this date only major trophy.
-His brother is Vasilis, also a goalkeeper.
+Michalis Sifakis is the son of former OFI goalkeeper Myron Sifakis, best known for his performance in the 1987 Greek Cup Final, which earned OFI their first and to this date only major trophy.
+He has two brothers: Vasilis, who is also a goalkeeper and Marios who is a goalkeeper coach.

+In June 2018, he married his longtime girlfriend Olga Stefanidi.
+After six years of marriage they separated.
+Their divorce was finalized in 2024.

+In January 2026 he participated in the 13th season of Survivor Greece.
+His strong personality and athleticism distinguished him.
+Although the show was successful, on May 10 after the serious injury of another contestant, the network canceled the show.
+No winner was declared that season.